Raise your game with this sophisticated stone.

 It’s also worth weighing up whether you prefer a polished or honed marble finish; each has its benefits and pitfalls.
 Polished marble has a glossy, reflective surface so will lend a luxurious look, and may not need to be sealed.

-Honed marble has a matt finish, so could be used in a variety of kitchen styles from rustic farmhouse to urban industrial; it’s more resistant to scratches but also more susceptible to stains.
+Honed marble has a matt finish, so could be used in a variety of kitchen styles from modern rustic farmhouse to urban industrial; it’s more resistant to scratches but also more susceptible to stains.

 See these chic marble bathrooms.